llbob/p2hnns-benchmarks/README.md

-# Benchmarking P2HNNS Algorithms
+Intro to P2HNNS-benchmarks
 ==============================
 P2HNNS-benchmarks is a benchmarking environment for point-to-hyperplane approximate nearest neighbor search algorithms, it's a fork of ANN-BENCHMARKS developed by Martin Aumueller, Erik Bernhardsson, and Alec Faitfull.
+See https://github.com/erikbern/ann-benchmarks.

 The results have been made available on https://p2hnns-benchmarks.com/.